-To close: Push the switch on the "TILT UP" side.
+To close: Push the switch on the opposite side of the "SLIDE" side.

-As a precaution when closing, the roof stops at the three-quarters closed position before fully closing.
+As a precaution when closing, the roof stops at the half closed position before fully closing.
 Therefore, release the switch and then push it again to close it completely.